 MAS strives to find new and creative ways to enhance clinical skills by offering workshops and seminars lead by internationally known educators and practitioners.
 In addition, MAS supports ongoing surveys of patient satisfaction and clinical results.
 MAS is committed to upholding high professional standards for its members.

-The Acupuncture and Oriental Medicine Society of Massachusetts (AOMSM) is a non-profit professional organization representing acupuncturists and acupuncture students that promotes and protects the practice of acupuncture and Oriental medicine in Massachusetts.
+The Acupuncture Society of Massachusetts (ASM) is a non-profit professional organization representing acupuncturists and acupuncture students that promotes and protects the practice of acupuncture and Oriental medicine in Massachusetts.

-- The purpose of AOMSM is to support the integration of acupuncture and Oriental medicine into American health care, and to expand both access to and public understanding of Oriental medicine.
-AOMSM also protects the acupuncture scope of practice by monitoring legislation and regulations that impact the practice of acupuncture.
+- The purpose of ASM is to support the integration of acupuncture into American health care, and to expand both access to and public understanding of East Asian medicine.
+ASM also protects the acupuncture scope of practice by monitoring legislation and regulations that impact the practice of acupuncture.

 The Michigan Association of Acupuncture & Oriental Medicine (MAAOM), founded in 1988, is a non-profit organization committed to promoting the safe and effective practice of acupuncture and Oriental medicine in Michigan.

 We are a professional association of trained and experienced acupuncturists and practitioners of Oriental medicine, committed to providing the best care to keep our patients balanced, healthy, and strong.
 We support our members by sponsoring and announcing continuing education events in our field and by working together to advance our profession in the state.